evereux/pycatia-tools/README.md

 The application contains a collection of tools to speed up common tasks.
 Such as:

-* Create new Part, Product or Drawing with additional details such as Part Number, Revision, Nomenclature and Definition.
-Geemtric Set and Parameter values are created as defined in settings.yaml.
+* Create new Part, Product or Drawing with additional details such as
+   * Part Number, Revision, Nomenclature and Definition
+   * User defined properties as defined in settings.yaml.
+   * Geometric Set and Parameter values are created as defined in settings.yaml.
      To skip the creation replace the values with `None`.
 * Import to CATPart or export from CATPart points using CSV files.
 * Create a bounding box around a part.
 * Lock / Unlock all views of a CATDrawing.